-Our goodwill balance was \$5.6 billion and \$5.4 billion at December 31, 2022 and 2021, respectively.
+Our goodwill balance was \$5.6 billion at December 31, 2023 and 2022.
 Goodwill, which represents the cost of an acquired business in excess of the fair value of its net assets at the acquisition date, is subject to annual impairment testing in the fourth quarter of each year or when events or changes in circumstances indicate that the carrying amount of the goodwill may not be recoverable.
 Goodwill impairment charges represent the amount by which a reporting unit's carrying value (including its respective goodwill) exceeds its fair value, not to exceed the carrying amount of the reporting unit's goodwill.